ddavidmelo/Raspberry-Pi-Zero/Setup Bridge Wifi/README.md

     wpa_pairwise=TKIP
     wpa_passphrase=WifiPassword

+Notes:

+    interface > sets the wifi interface to use ssid > sets the ssid of the virtual wifi access point hw_mode> > sets the mode of wifi, depends upon the devices you will be using.
+It can be a,b,g,n.
+Not all cards support 'n'. channel > sets the channel for your wifi macaddr_acl > macaddr_acl sets options for mac address filtering.
+0 means "accept unless in deny list" ignore_broadcast_ssid > setting ignore_broadcast_ssid to 1 will disable the  broadcasting of ssid auth_algs >
+    #Sets authentication algorithm
+    #1 - only open system authentication
+    #2 - both open system authentication and shared key authentication
+    wpa >
+    #####Sets WPA and WPA2 authentication (remove this section if you don't need encryption)#####
+    #wpa option sets which wpa implementation to use
+    #1 - wpa only
+    #2 - wpa2 only
+    #3 - both
+    wpa_passphrase > sets wpa passphrase required by the clients to authenticate themselves on the network wpa_key_mgmt > sets wpa key management
+    wpa_pairwise > sets encryption used by WPA rsn_pairwise > sets encryption used by WPA2

 **4.** To enable hostapd to run upon boot you have to edit one last file.

 ``` sudo nano /etc/default/hostapd ```